Interphalangeal joint dislocation

 Interphalangeal joint dislocations are common upper extremity dislocations.
 Although considered minor injuries by many, they can result in significant disability.

-The proximal interphalangeal joints are mobile and stability is largely due to ligamentous support: collateral ligaments, volar plate, capsule, and the central slip of the extensor tendon 2.
-The volar plate, which is confluent with the periosteum of the phalanges, is key in maintaining joint stability and prevents hyperextension.
-In the majority of dorsal dislocations, it is damaged and may be associated with a small avulsion fracture 1,2.
+The PIP joints are mobile and stability is largely due to ligamentous support: collateral ligaments, volar plate, capsule, and the central slip of the extensor tendon 2.
+The volar plate, which is confluent with the periosteum of the phalanges, is key in maintaining joint stability and prevents hyperextension 1,2.
 Collateral ligaments most commonly tear in the mid-substance, but can on occasion also result in an avulsion fracture 2.

 Plain films are in almost all cases sufficient for the diagnosis.
-Ultrasound and/or MRI are reserved for assessment of ligamentous and tendinous structures in selected cases.
+Ultrasound and/or MRI are reserved for the assessment of ligamentous and tendinous structures in selected cases, for example, irreducible dislocations.

 The diagnosis is usually self-evident provided adequate views are obtained and so long as the joint has not been reduced prior to imaging.
-Volar plate avulsion is often co-existant and should be specifically looked for in cases of dislocation.
+Volar plate avulsion is often co-existent and should be specifically looked for in cases of dorsal or lateral dislocations.

 - dislocation: direction is predictive of the ligamentous structures likely to be damaged